-Moisture is the base for healthy and beautiful skin.
+Moisture is essential for healthy and beautiful skin.

-Coconut oil’s anti-aging properties from lauric acid, vitamin E and other anti-oxidants moisturize and revitalize the skin.
+Coconut oil’s anti-aging properties from lauric acid and vitamin E moisturize and revitalize the skin.

-Here is a DIY recipe for a great natural coconut oil moisturizer.
+Here is a DIY recipe for a gentle natural moisturizer with Aloe Vera and coconut oil.

 25. Mouthwash / Oil pulling

-Oil pulling is an ancient Ayurvedic practice of swishing oil in your mouth to clean it from bacteria and toxins.
-It helps remove plaque, get healthier gums, whiter teeth, fresher breath and aids in body detox.
+Oil pulling is an ancient Ayurvedic detox practice of swishing oil in your mouth to clean it from bacteria and toxins.
+It helps remove plaque, keep your gums healthy, whiten teeth, freshen up breath and detoxify the body.

-Coconut oil is especially suitable for oil pulling because of its antibacterial, antiviral, anti-parasitic and anti-fungal properties.
+Coconut oil is especially suitable for oil pulling because of its antimicrobial properties.

 26. Nail strengthener

 Soak your hands in a warm coconut oil bath.
-Make sure to warm the coconut oil ‘’Au Bain Marie’’ to preserve the nutrients.
+Make sure to warm the coconut oil ‘’Au Bain Marie’’ or in a double boiler to preserve the nutrients.

-You can also put the coconut oil on your hands and nails, put beauty gloves on and leave it on overnight to get the maximum benefits.
+You can also massage some coconut oil into your hands and nails, put beauty gloves on and leave it on overnight for maximum benefits.

 27. Night cream

-If you have dry skin this is especially for you, but it’s suitable for all skin types (always test first if it works for your skin!)
+If you have dry skin this is especially for you, but it’s suitable for all skin types.
+Make sure to test first if it works for your skin!

-This coconut oil night cream is very hydrating and very easy to make.
+This coconut oil night cream is very hydrating and easy to make.

-You will need 1 cup of coconut oil in solid or creamy consistency, (not liquid) 1 tsp of vitamin E oil and 10 drops of your essential oil of choice.
-You can use lavender or tea tree or anything you like.
+You need 1 cup of coconut oil in solid or creamy consistency and 1 tsp of vitamin E oil.

 Use a mixing bowl and whip the coconut oil in it with an electric mixer until it becomes fluffy and airy.
-Mix in the vitamin E oil and the essential oil.
+Mix in the vitamin E oil (buy here) and the essential oil.

 Store it in a container of choice and apply to your clean face before you go to bed.

 Coconut oil is a common ingredient in many shampoos.
-It’s probably one of the most popular coconut oil uses in commercial body care products and with good reason!
+It’s one of the most popular ways to use coconut oil on your body in beauty products and with good reason!

-Thanks to the MCT’s (medium chain triglycerides) in coconut oil, it manages to penetrate your hair much deeper than most other oils.
+Due to the molecular structure of the MCT’s in coconut oil, it manages to penetrate your hair much deeper than most other oils.
 It helps restore protein loss, retains moisture and strengthens the hair fibre, which reduces hair loss and stimulates new hair growth.

-You can buy a good natural shampoo with coconut oil in it, add some coconut oil to your natural shampoo or make your own coconut oil shampoo from scratch.
+You can buy a good natural shampoo with coconut oil in it, add some coconut oil to your natural shampoo or make your own coconut oil shampoo.

 29. Shaving cream

 Coconut oil’s antimicrobial agents help combat bacteria, viruses, fungi, and yeast.
-Combined with coconut oil’s moisturizing and nourishing properties it makes a wonderful ingredient for natural soap!
+Add coconut oil’s moisturizing and nourishing properties to it and it makes a wonderful ingredient for natural soap!

-Katie, The Wellness Mama has an amazing collection of simple, natural living articles, DIY’s, real food recipes and a lot of awesome things on her blog.
+Katie, The Wellness Mama has a great collection of simple, natural living articles on her blog.
 One of them is this natural 3 ingredient DIY recipe for coconut oil soap.

 31. Split hair ends treatment

-As mentioned earlier, the molecular structure of coconut oil is smaller than that of most other oils, which makes it easier to penetrate the hair shaft.
-There it helps repair the damage from the inside out and strengthens your hair.
+Because the molecular structure of coconut oil is smaller than that of most other oils, it can easier penetrate the hair shaft.
+There it helps repair the damage from the inside out and strengthen your hair.

 Split ends are drier and more brittle than other parts of your hair.
 They are closely related to the health of the hair cuticle.
 The longer your hair is, the older it is and the more care it needs.

-Did you know that you should never comb your hair while it’s still wet as it’s one of the causes of damaged hair cuticles?
+Did you know that you should never comb your hair while it’s still wet as it can damage hair cuticles?

-This homemade treatment helps support healthy hair ends;
+The following treatment helps support healthy hair ends.